Health Professionals and Partners

 Interpretation of a positive or negative TST

 Interpreting a TST result primarily depends on the clinical context.
-There are multiple dimensions to consider when faced with a positive or negative TST to help decide whether someone is at risk of developing TB disease.
-These include the pretest probability that the person is truly infected, the individual risk of TB disease, and the ability of the test to identify persons at risk of disease.
-Refer to Chapter 4: Diagnosis of Tuberculosis Infection of Canadian Tuberculosis Standards, 8th edition for more information.
+There are multiple factors to consider when faced with a positive or negative TST to help decide whether someone is at risk of developing TB disease.
+These include the pretest probability for the person being truly infected with TB, the individual risk for developing TB disease (i.e., medical conditions or recent exposure), and the ability of the test to identify persons at risk of TB disease.

 Size of Induration